Ruqayyah Boyer

-Miss Guyana 2012
+Miss Universe Guyana 2012

-Boyer was crowned Miss Guyana 2012 by Leila Lopes Miss Universe 2011.
+Boyer was crowned Miss Universe Guyana 2012 by Leila Lopes Miss Universe 2011.

 First runner-up in the pageant was Nikita Barker, second runner-up was Canadian-Guyanese Sadhna Yunus, and third runner-up was Nikesha Alexander.

 Miss World Guyana 2013

-Ruqayyah Boyer was chosen by the new franchise owner, Natasha Martindale as she is currently Miss Universe Guyana 2012, represented Guyana at Miss Universe 2012 in Las Vegas, Nevada and was a finalist in Miss World Guyana 2012.
+Ruqayyah Boyer was chosen by the new franchise owner, Natasha Martindale as Miss Universe Guyana 2012 represented Guyana at Miss Universe 2012 in Las Vegas, Nevada and was a finalist in Miss World Guyana 2012.